 CULTURE SHOCK (IN A GOOD WAY)

 Our main office in Campbell, CA (the epicenter of Silicon Valley, really!) has a zany, heartfelt culture that allows employees to experiment, create, have fun, tackle challenges, and innovate.
 From our year-round corporate staff to our summer educators, we strive to foster an environment that brings out the best in all of us.
 We believe that if we treat our people like they’re amazing (which they are), we’ll remain the world’s #1 summer tech camp.
-We’re extremely proud to have been named a Top Workplace 4 years in a row.
-This year we were named the #1 Top Workplace in the Bay Area in the small companies category.
-Not bad, not bad at all.
+We’re extremely proud to have been named a Top Workplace 5 years in a row by the Bay Area News Group (publisher of the San Jose Mercury News).

 Stepping foot in the iD “MO” (aka Main Office), you’ll find brightly colored walls, conference rooms with names like “The Beehive,” “The Shark Tank,” and “The Harry Potter Room,” and many other clever nuances.
 Our culture is fast-paced, team-oriented, and rewarding.
 Many of our corporate folks have risen from the ranks of our summer camps to lead whole departments and teams.
 We’re about fun.
 Learning.
 Technology education.
 Awesome client service.
 We appreciate a challenge and a good prank.
 No bad days here.
 We’re building something unlike anything else.